wyattowalsh/data-science-notes/data_science_notes/index.md

 # Data Science Notes

-Hopefully this will turn into a cool collection of notes across data science topics.
+Hopefully this can turn into a good resource for notes on data science topics such as probability, data mining, or data modeling!